-Imperfecive and perfective verbs differ either by different endings, or by prefixes.
-It is almost impossible to determine how a perfective/imperfective verb looks like not knowing one of its forms, so here is the recommendation: learning new verbs, learn their imperfective and perfective form at the same time.
+Imperfective and perfective verbs differ either by different endings or by prefixes.
+It is almost impossible to determine how a perfective/imperfective verb looks like not knowing one of its forms, so here is the recommendation: learn new verbs, learning their imperfective and perfective form at the same time.

-Also, the perfective form is used only in past and future tense.
+Also, the perfective form is used only in the past and future tense.

 Let’s consider some verbs:

 |Paliti||Spaliti||To set on fire|

 Šta oni su uradili juče? – What have they done yesterday? (juče – yesterday).
 Uraditi – to do, perfective form is used, because it describes the result of the action “to do”.

 Šta oni su radili juče? – What did they do yesterday?
 Raditi – to do, the imperfective form used, because it describes the process of the action “to do”.